w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 * design user interfaces with adjustable font sizes and adequate spacing to support readability
 * design user interfaces with appropriate contrast ratios for text, images of text, and controls
 * design user interfaces with clear and distinguishable focus indicators, for example using borders, background color, and highlighting
-* design user interfaces that support placement of different regions and user interface components where users expect them
+* design user interfaces that support positioning different regions and user interface components where users expect them
 * identify related requirements for developers to apply the necessary semantics to user interface components

 {% include excol.html type="all" %}